anthonyleestark/mem-trackify-plus/README.md

 ```

 > ⚠️ **Note:**
->   Or you can define these macros in the **Preprocessor Definitions** section of your project settings.
+>   It's best to define these macros in the **Preprocessor Definitions** section of your project settings.

 ## 🛠 Macros & Modes